cryham/ccc/Readme.md

 make -j8
 ./ccc
 ```
 Argument `-j8` means to use 8 threads.
 If needed you can update your git clone to latest version with `git pull` after.

 ### Windows

-On **Windows** you need to download unpack install SFML [from here](https://www.sfml-dev.org/download.php).
+On **Windows** you need to download and unpack SFML [from here](https://www.sfml-dev.org/download.php).
 Latest version and matching your VS (likely 2017 64-bit).
-Then SFML needs the environment variable SFML_ROOT set to path where SFML is.
+Then SFML needs the environment variable SFML_ROOT set to path where it is.
-Alternatively (if problems occur building CCC) the harder ways is to get and build SFML from sources.
+If problems occur when building CCC the alternative but harder way is to get and build SFML from sources.

 ## Screenshot